-3 Create group actionsets,"AllBulbsOn" and "AllBulbsOff"
+4 Create group action sets, "AllBulbsOn" and "AllBulbsOff"

-The next step is to define group actionsets for the group.
-In this example, there are two predefined group actionsets: "AllBulbsOn" and "AllBulbsOff".
+The next step is to define group action sets for the group.
+In this example, there are two predefined group action sets: "AllBulbsOn" and "AllBulbsOff".

-To create a group actionset, users need to specify a new ActionSet class instance.
+To create a group action set, users need to specify a new ActionSet class instance.
 How to specify is shown as follows:

-~/deviceA/service/things-manager/sampleapp/linux/groupaction/groupserver.cpp 177 ... void createActionSet_AllBulbOff() { ActionSet allBulbOff = new ActionSet(); allBulbOff->actionsetName = "AllBulbOff"; for(auto iter = lights.begin(); iter != lights.end(); ++iter) { Action action = new Action(); action->target = (iter); Capability capa = new Capability(); capa->capability = "power"; capa->status = "off"; action->listOfCapability.push_back(capa); allBulbOff->listOfAction.push_back(action); } g thingsMgr->addActionSet(resource, allBulbOff, callback);
+~/deviceA/service/things-manager/sampleapp/linux/groupaction/groupserver.cpp 287

+'''

+void createActionSet_AllBulbOff()

+{

+ActionSet allBulbOff = new ActionSet();

+allBulbOff->actionsetName = "AllBulbOff";

+for(auto iter = lights.begin(); iter != lights.end(); ++iter)

+{

+Action action = new Action();

+action->target = (iter);

+Capability capa = new Capability();

+capa->capability = "power";

+capa->status = "off";

+action->listOfCapability.push back(capa);

+allBulbOff->listOfAction.push back(action);

+}

+if (g resource)

+{

+thingsMgr->addActionSet(g resource, allBulbOff, onPut);

+'''

-First, a name of group actionset is specified in actionsetName variable of ActionSet instance.
-Next, for each light bulb resource, users need to create a Action class instance and specify the light bulb resoure's URI in target variable of Action instance.
-And another class instance, called Capability, is need to be created to specify an attribute key and value of the target resource.
+First, a name of group action set is specified in actionsetName variable of ActionSet instance.
+Next, for each light bulb resource, users need to create an Action class instance and specify the light bulb resource's URI in target variable of Action instance.
+And another class instance, called Capability, is needed to be created to specify an attribute key and value of the target resource.
 The attribute key and value are written in capability and status variables of Capability instance class, respectively.
 After filling the Capability instance, store it to listOfCapability vector variable of Action instance and store the Action instance to listOfAction vector variable of ActionSet instance.